CatherineSaiTUM/regulatory_relevance4process/README.md

 b) text passages from 8 regulatory documents, matched to 3 business process models and their textual descriptions

-The aim is to enable semi-automated relevance identification of regulatory requirements for a given business process and it's elements.
+The aim of this repository is to enable research for semi-automated relevance identification of regulatory requirements for a given business process and it's elements.

+We take responsibility for the correctness of the legal and/or process information contained here.